dxfrontier/cds-ts-repository/README.md

 ##### updateLocaleTexts

-`updateLocaleTexts(keys: Locale, fieldsToUpdate: KeyValueType<T>): Promise<boolean>`
+`updateLocaleTexts(localeCodeKey: Locale, fieldsToUpdate: KeyValueType<T>): Promise<boolean>`

-The method allows you to update entries in the data store that match the specified keys with new values for specific fields.
+The method allows you to update entries in the data store that match the specified localeCodeKey with new values for specific fields.

 `Parameters`